Aconcagua: Climbing

 In mountaineering terms, Aconcagua is technically an easy mountain if approached from the north, via the normal route.
 Aconcagua is arguably the highest non-technical mountain in the world since the northern route does not absolutely require ropes, axes, and pins.
 Although the effects of altitude are severe (atmospheric pressure is 40% of sea level at the summit), the use of supplemental oxygen is not common.
 Altitude sickness will affect most climbers to some extent, depending on the degree of acclimatization.
 Although the normal climb is technically easy, multiple casualties occur every year on this mountain (in January 2009 alone, five climbers died).
 This is due to the large numbers of climbers who attempt the ascent and because many climbers underestimate the significant risk posed by the elevation and cold weather.
-Given the weather conditions close to the summit, cold weather injuries are very common.
+Given the weather conditions close to the summit, hypothermia is very common.